-Now Accepting Patients for our Adult or Teen IOP Programs
+Now Accepting Patients for our Tween and Teen IOP programs.

 HHS started as a dream in 2012 as a two room counseling center by Kristine Schlichting, PhD.
 Since then, it has grown to four locations and multiple services to meet the needs of the community.
 Since COVID-19, we have seen exponential levels of anxiety, depression, self- harm, school refusal, and maladaptive behaviors in our adolescent population, leaving families stuck and frustrated and teens very vulnerable.
 The Academy for Teens IOP was created as a program for parents and children to receive evidence-based treatment for lifelong mental health and recovery.

 The Academy for Teens IOP is an intensive outpatient program (IOP) at our 300 Hebron Ave.
 Suite 203, Glastonbury CT location.
 We conduct the program Monday through Thursday from 5-8 pm.
 This schedule allows work and school schedules to remain intact.
 Parents attend at least once to twice a week with their teens to learn the DBT skills being taught in the program.
 This allows the integration of the skills in the home.
 The typical length of the program is 8- 12 weeks.

 We are setting the standard for IOP care.
 Our clinicians and medical staff are very experienced and fully licensed.
 On our IOP staff, we have a Board-Certified Child and Adolescent Psychiatrist, licensed child and adolescent psychologists, licensed professional counselors, licensed clinical social workers, and a licensed art therapist.
 Each IOP staff member has 10 to 30 years of experience working with adolescents in various settings.
 The Academy for Teens IOP is licensed by the state of CT.